Our Approach to Learning

 Digital technologies, metacognitive thinking routines and specific feedback are tools students use to unlock new knowledge and skills.
 Learning intentions and success criteria enable students to lead their own learning.
 For example, a problem solving approach to mathematics, utilising student invented strategies and concrete materials to move from concrete to abstract thought processes.

 Students are encouraged to make independent choices about their learning, from choosing their focus of inquiry to whether digital technologies will enhance their experience of a particular learning task.

-Our School Captains and Vice Captains represent the students at significant school events, lead the Junior School Council and meet regularly with the School Leadership Team to influence and inform school based decisions.
+Our School Captains and Vice Captains represent the students at significant school events, and meet regularly with the School Leadership Team to influence and inform school based decisions.

 Our Kinder to Foundation transition program involves multiple on-site transition sessions, a Grade 6 buddy program which involves our Grade 5 students visiting local kindergartens, and personalised support for students with individual needs.

 Our Grade 6 students regularly visit local high schools in preparation for the transition to secondary school.
 During Indonesian classes, students regularly collaborate with Eltham High School Indonesian students, both at our school and at Eltham High.

 A feature of our school is the ‘Pop-up’ program, where Foundation – Grade 6 students run ‘pop-up’ activities on a five week cycle every recess and lunchtime.
 These Pop-ups are a chance for students to celebrate and share a skill or interest, and for others to access new and engaging activities.
 Past Pop-ups have included coding, dancing, debating, origami, meditation, soccer and even Pokemon (gotta catch ‘em all).